jckleiner/config/dotfiles/zsh/README.md

 The autoload feature is not available in `bash`, but it is in `ksh` (korn shell) and `zsh`.

-* **TODO**: tree colors still not nice

 ### Modify existing user accounts
 * **Change shell for an existing user**: `usermod -s /usr/bin/zsh myuser`

 ### fzf
-   TODO simple use cases
+   TODO document simple use cases

 **TODO**:
-  * show exit codes if command failed
-  * add how many files changed
+   * git show changed / committed
-  * cd + ls
-  * any other shortcuts from "An Awesome Terminal Workflow: Zsh, Tmux, Vim."?
-  * try to remove oh-my-zsh
-  * what are those references in github to other repos? https://github.com/Parth/dotfiles/tree/master/zsh/plugins
+   * git show difference upbranch?
+   * git won't show checkout as branch